ThomasJScott3/Project-2/README.md

 Explanation:

 <br>
-As you can clearly see from the visuals, the balance of payments for Bolivia has bee increasing.
+As you can clearly see from the visuals, the balance of payments for Bolivia has been increasing.
 Although the scatter plot is somewhat cyclical, the trend line shown by the linear regression shows an upward trend toward net positive balance of payments for the country.
 This indicates a healthy trend.
 Moreover, the GDP change is trending upward.
-AS such, foreign aid should not be disbursed despite the wordcloud showing that COVID is a concern in international news media about the country.
+As such, foreign aid should not be disbursed despite the wordcloud showing that COVID is a concern in international news media about the country.

 <br>